 Skip to content

-Script Development / Responding with Large Data DFF.RESP_LARGE_DATA
+Script Development / Handling Large Data Responses DFF.RESP_LARGE_DATA

 Added in version 1.3.0

-When returning a large amount of content (MB level or higher), directly using the return method may significantly degrade performance due to internal system communication processing.
-In this case, you can use DFF.RESP_LARGE_DATA(...) to improve performance.
+When returning large amounts of data (MB level and above), directly using the return method may cause significant performance degradation due to internal system communication processing.
+In such cases, you can use DFF.RESP_LARGE_DATA(...) to improve performance.

 data str/dict/list Required Specifies the data to be returned